jpffMartinz/diff_drive/README.md

 - Start RViz2 with a pre-configured view
 - Display the robot with its joints and links

+## Viewing the Robot in Gazebo
+in construction

 ## Package Contents

 - **`launch/`** - Launch files for different functionalities